 Input in Library Resources & Services:

-Through feedback collected from the Center for Public Health Initiatives and various student groups at Penn, the Biomedical Library opened a Relaxation Room in the newly reopened Stemmler side of the library in late October 2018.
+Through feedback collected from the Center for Public Health Initiatives and various student groups at Penn, the Biotech Commons opened a Relaxation Room in the newly reopened Stemmler side of the library in late October 2018.
 The Relaxation Room is a quiet space intended for folks to take a break from studying and other stressful things.
 You are welcome to stretch on the yoga mats, do chair yoga, color, write positive thoughts, listen to soothing music, do a puzzle, squeeze a stress ball, and/or play with a fidget spinner!
-In addition, the Biomedical Library is looking for feedback about the Relaxation Room, so please continue to add suggestions to the Relaxation Room Wish List.
+In addition, the Biotech Commons is looking for feedback about the Relaxation Room, so please continue to add suggestions to the Relaxation Room Wish List.

 9 people including staff from Penn Libraries and students from Penn Medicine, Penn Dental, Penn Vet, and Penn SAS Pre-Health registered for the Virtual Kahoot Olympics was held on Monday October 19th, 2020.

 On September 9th, 2020 at 12pm, Penn Libraries, Alpha Iota Gamma (Penn’s first and only professional healthcare fraternity) and Synapse (Penn’s undergraduate student-run medical journal) hosted a virtual lunch-time conversation about the responsibility of health sciences students during the COVID-19 pandemic.
 56 students from SAS, Vet, Dental, Wharton, SEAS, and Nursing registered for compelling discussions, led by Penn Libraries staff members.